feranco/feranco.github.io/_drafts/recursion-application-iteration.md

 last_modified_at: 2019-01-25T09:55:59-05:00
 ---

-A straightforward application of recursion is to replace iteration using a recursive function instead of a for loops.
+The most straightforward application of recursion is to replace iteration using a recursive function instead of for/while loops.
 Such recursive functions allow to iterate over data structures, taking as parameter the index that would be used in a for loop.
 As an example, let's consider the following code printing a c++ vector:

 {% highlight cpp %}
 //forward iteration